Capital Cost Allowance Calculator

 Class 50 — computers and digital equipment

 Class 50 covers computers, servers, and electronic data processing equipment with a 55% declining-balance rate.
 The 55% rate reflects the rapid obsolescence of digital equipment.
-Class 50 assets are still subject to the half-year rule in year one (27.5% effective rate), unless AIIP applies (82.5% effective rate in year one for post-November 2018 acquisitions).
+Class 50 assets are normally subject to the half-year rule in year one (27.5% effective rate), unless AIIP/RIIP applies.
+Under the productivity-enhancing measure for Class 50 (acq. after April 15, 2024 / as RIIP before 2027), first-year CCA can approach 100% of cost.

 Straight-line classes (13 and 14) — how they differ